Watch Video – How to Run a Macro in Excel

 Now let’s see various ways to run this macro in Excel.

-#1 Assign the Macro to a Shape
+Run the Macro by Clicking on a Shape

 The benefit of this method is that it makes it really easy and intuitive for anyone to run the macro.
 Even if you share the workbook with someone who has no knowledge of VBA, he/she can just click on the button and see the actions take place (without even knowing what happens in the back end).